 Note: The I2C interrupt events are connected to the same interrupt vector (see Interrupts chapter).
 They generate an interrupt if the corresponding Enable Control Bit is set and the I-bit in the CC register is reset (RIM instruction).

-I2C BUS INTERFACE (Cont'd) 10.7.7 Register Description I2C CONTROL REGISTER (CR)
+10.7.7 Register Description I2C CONTROL REGISTER (CR)

-7 0 0 0 PE ENGC START ACK STOP ITE
+7 U 0 0 PE ENGC START ACK STOP ITE

 Bit 7:6 = Reserved.
 Forced to 0 by hardware.

 Bit 5 = PE Peripheral enable.